kuzzleio/documentation-old/api-reference/source/includes/_securityController.md

      },
      "hits": [
        {
-         "_id": "test",
+         "_id": "<roleId>",
          "_index": "%kuzzle",
          "_score": 1,
          "_source": {
-           "_id": "test",
+           "controllers": {
-           "indexes": {} // Rights for each indexes, controllers, ... can be found here },
+             // Rights for each controllers and actions can be found here }
+         },
          "_type": "roles"
        }